gandhar2811/Cyclistic-Case-Study/README.md

 ## Objective:
 Find out how do annual members and casual riders use Cyclistic bikes differently so that these insights will be essential to design a marketing strategy aimed to convert casual riders into annual members.

-Welcome to the Cyclistic bike-share analysis case study!
-In this case study, I have performed many real-world tasks as a junior data analyst.
+## Summary of the project
 In order to answer the key business questions, I followed the steps of the data analysis process: ask, prepare, process, analyze, share, and act.
 In this case study, I used various Python packages for data analysis and visualization purposes to answer the question for an organization so that they can make a data-driven decision and they will be able to come up with a marketing strategy which to attract more customers based on my insights and recommendations.
 Data Source: The data has been made available by Motivate International Inc. which can be found at: https://divvy-tripdata.s3.amazonaws.com/index.html